1. Setting up a foreign subsidiary has, historically, been the most common way of expanding a business overseas.

 One option when expanding to new countries is to set up a foreign subsidiary.
 This option provides numerous advantages, including being able to take advantage of local opportunities and participate in more business activities.
-However, there are also significant disadvantages entailed by setting up a foreign subsidiary.
+However, there are also significant disadvantages in setting up a foreign subsidiary.

 Understanding the pros and cons of setting up a foreign subsidiary is important so that you can make an informed decision about whether to establish the subsidiary, or to use an alternative, such as a global Professional Employer Organization or ‘global PEO‘.